techno-verse/profile-matcher/README.md

 ## Description
 ### Term Frequency–Inverse Document Frequency for industrial experience scoring
-We will be leveraging the [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to evaluate the weight of the industries that represents the expected industrial experience an idea candidate `should possesses` to the industrials experience a candidate `actually possess`.
+We will be leveraging the [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to evaluate the weight of the industries that represents the expected industrial experience an ideal candidate `should possesses` to the industrials experience a candidate `actually possess`.
 We will measure the average frequency of each expected project industry in the candidate's profile data to get the final matching score.

 ### Fuzzy Match for Job Title Scoring
 We will be using a fuzzy match to score the possible match to match the expected job titles with the title a candidate possesses.